-For persons who want a direct and personal account of actual day to day life and practice in a Sufi lodge led by an Afghani pir, Saif ur-Rahman, Embattled Saints
+Persons who want a direct and personal account of actual day to day life and practice in a Sufi lodge, can Embattled Saints

 by Kenneth Lizzio is superb.